micmejia/bible-dump/NKJV/Exodus/Exod 29.md

 "And the holy garments of Aaron shall be his sons' after him, to be anointed in them and to be consecrated in them.

 ###### 30
-That son who becomes priest in his place shall put them on for seven days, when he enters the tabernacle of meeting to minister in the [^a]holy _place._
+That son who becomes priest in his place shall put them on for seven days, when he enters the tabernacle of meeting to minister in the holy _place._

 ###### 31
 "And you shall take the ram of the consecration and boil its flesh in the holy place.